flux511/Personality-vs-DrugUse/README.md

 ## Limitations

 development libraries are part of the production environment, normally these would be separate as the production code should be as slim as possible

+## Contents

+1. The [Clean Data](clean_data.ipynb) notebook imports the original data and exports a clean version of it
+2. The [Modeling](modeling.ipynb) notebook contains the code for evaluation different models and tuning the best performing one